e271828e/Flight.jl/docs/notes/design/framework_spec.md

 half-written `m`, integration intermediates).
-They are retained on the errored `Simulation` for post-mortem inspection, but an errored sim is terminally stopped, not resumable — the reproduction tool is trace replay, not resurrection.
+They are retained on the errored `Simulation` for post-mortem inspection, but an errored sim is terminally stopped, not resumable — the reproduction tool is trace replay, not resurrection, and the stopped-sim services enforce it by refusing an errored simulation outright (`ServiceLifecycle`, §16).
 The published record (snapshot chain, log, trace) ends at the last consistent boundary; nothing downstream of the sim ever sees half a boundary.